Androgen: Brain

 Circulating levels of androgens can influence human behavior because some neurons are sensitive to steroid hormones.
 Androgen levels have been implicated in the regulation of human aggression and libido.
 Indeed, androgens are capable of altering the structure of the brain in several species, including mice, rats, and primates, producing sex differences.
-Although more recent studies showing the general mood of transgender men, who have underwent transgender hormone replacement therapy replacing estrogens with androgens do not show any substantial long-term behavioral changes.
+More recent studies showing the general mood of transgender men, who have undergone transgender hormone replacement therapy replacing estrogens with androgens, do not show any substantial long-term behavioral changes.

 Numerous reports have shown androgens alone are capable of altering the structure of the brain, but identification of which alterations in neuroanatomy stem from androgens or estrogens is difficult, because of their potential for conversion.

 Evidence from neurogenesis (formation of new neurons) studies on male rats has shown that the hippocampus is a useful brain region to examine when determining the effects of androgens on behavior.
-To examine neurogenesis, wild-type male rats were compared with male rats that had testicular feminization mutation (TMF), a genetic disorder resulting in complete or partial insensitivity to androgens and a lack of external male genitalia.
+To examine neurogenesis, wild-type male rats were compared with male rats that had androgen insensitivity syndrome, a genetic difference resulting in complete or partial insensitivity to androgens and a lack of external male genitalia.

-Neural injections of Bromodeoxyuridine (BrdU) were applied to males of both groups to test for neurogenesis.
+Neural injections of bromodeoxyuridine (BrdU) were applied to males of both groups to test for neurogenesis.
 Analysis showed that testosterone and dihydrotestosterone regulated adult hippocampal neurogenesis (AHN).
 Adult hippocampal neurogenesis was regulated through the androgen receptor in the wild-type male rats, but not in the TMF male rats.
 To further test the role of activated androgen receptors on AHN, flutamide, an antiandrogen drug that competes with testosterone and dihydrotestosterone for androgen receptors, and dihydrotestosterone were administered to normal male rats.
 Dihydrotestosterone increased the number of BrdU cells, while flutamide inhibited these cells.
 Moreover, estrogens had no effect.
 This research demonstrates how androgens can increase AHN.